EvgTulpa/globalobserver/README.md

 # Example:
-Class A and B starts asynchronously.
+Class A and B from different sytems starts asynchronously.
+You don`t know wich object will start first, but you need to pass some data from A to B.

 ```c#
 public class A : MonoBehaviour